More Work

 Starting a new chapter in the state’s history

-The Metro Little Rock Alliance is a twelve-county economic development organization with a mission of attracting new industries to the region.
-And the grand opening of the William J. Clinton Presidential Center was an ideal time to show off the area.
-This event was the biggest international event in Arkansas’ history with attendees including world leaders, diplomats, celebrities, and other VIPs.
-Even Bono made it.
-This special invitation to the event was designed for CEOs and other national business leaders.
+The Metro Little Rock Alliance is a twelve-county economic development organization focused on attracting new industries to Central Arkansas, and the grand opening of the William J. Clinton Presidential Center presented a once-in-a-generation opportunity to showcase the region on a global stage.
+It was the largest international event in Arkansas history, drawing world leaders, diplomats, celebrities—and yes, even Bono.
+To mark the occasion, this special invitation was created for CEOs and national business leaders, positioning Little Rock as a vibrant and welcoming place to live, work, and invest.

 Roles: copywriting, creative direction; developed with Stone-Ward-Little Rock